javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 Engines are complicated.
 But the basics are easy.

 1. The engine (embedded if it's a browser) reads ("parses") the script.
-2. Then it converts ("compiles") the script to machine code.
+2. It converts ("compiles") the script to machine code.
-3. And then the machine code runs, pretty fast.
+3. The machine code runs, pretty fast.

 The engine applies optimizations at each step of the process.
 It even watches the compiled script as it runs, analyzes the data that flows through it, and further optimizes the machine code based on that knowledge.
 ```